%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 How can I get an Undergraduate application?

-There are tree ways to apply for admission:
+There are three ways to apply for admission:

 • Apply online through The Common Application.